johngully/overdrive-download/README.md

 # OverDrive Download
 As Overdrive has deprecated Overdrive Media Console and even hidden the ability to download required `.odm` files for various platforms, it has become more challenging to download library audiobooks for offline use.
 This project aims to simplify the process for users who care to download and manage mp3 audiobooks.

-The project provides classes that can be used programatically download the `.odm` file as well as the `.mp3` files for books you have on loan from the Overdrive website.
+The project provides a CLI, as well as code libraries, that can be used to download audiobooks from the Overdrive website for your library.
+There are simple commands to automate the entire process, as well as access to each capability for individual use.
+The project currently supports:

+* Downloading the the `.odm` file and acquiring the appropriate licenses
+* Downloading the `.mp3` audiobook files
+* Renaming the files and directories in a format of your choosing
+* Normalizing ID3 tags for consistency

+### Respect the content creators
 > This project is designed for the legal acquisition of audiobooks for library patrons.
 Please treat authors and content creators with respect by honoring their copyrights.

 # Quickstart